Colon Cancer Screening Description

-The best defense against colorectal cancer is a regular colonoscopy screening.
-The American Cancer Society recommends routine screenings beginning at age 50, earlier for people at higher risks (such a as family history of colon cancer or colon polyps).
+The best defense against colorectal cancer is regular colonoscopy screening.
+It is recommended that routine screening begins at age 50, earlier for people at higher risk (such as having a family history of colon cancer or colon polyps).
 Because the screening allows the gastroenterologist direct visual examination of the inside of the entire colon, a colonoscopy is considered the “gold standard” screening method.
-Also, any precancerous polyps found during the screening can be removed during the procedure, preventing their progression to colorectal cancer.
+Any precancerous polyps found during the screening can be immediately removed, preventing their progression to colorectal cancer.

 Most of the time, patients don’t experience symptoms with colon cancer until it is quite advanced.
 Knowing your family history and whether it puts you at a higher risk of developing cancer is important.
 Consider these risk factors as you plan to schedule your colon cancer screening:

 Personal history of colorectal cancer or colorectal polyps

 Additionally, people may ignore symptoms or changes in their GI health that should be evaluated by a gastroenterologist to rule out serious illness, such as: